yuvalgorodissky/computational_semantics_project/README.md

 3. **Evaluation**: Assessing model performance on both in-domain and out-of-domain tasks.

 ## Results
 Our experiments indicate that the Entity method significantly improves performance in in-domain tasks for the BERT model, while the UNANSQ method excels in out-of-domain scenarios.
-Detailed results and analysis can be found in the `results` directory.
+Detailed results and analysis can be found in the `Eval` directory.

 ## Contributing
 Contributions are welcome!
 Please read the [contributing guidelines](CONTRIBUTING.md) for more information on how to get involved.